buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ###### Gang

-We design the gang for record gang status in scheduler memory, it has the `Bundles` field to store the gang's children by bundle name.
+We design the gang to record gang status in scheduler memory, it has the `Bundles` field to store the gang's children by bundle name.
 We can also find BundleInfo from `PodToBundleMap` field according to the pod's NamespacedName.
 We can check the `ResourceSatisfied` field to see if the gang is already has the minNum assumed pods in each bundle.

-It should be noted that, if the resource accumulation conditions of gang are met, then some pods failed in the process of bind;
+It should be noted that, if the resource accumulation conditions of gang are met, then some pods failed in the process of binding;
-Or some bound pods preempted\rescheduled, should the constraints of gang still be effective in the process of resource reallocation?
+Or some bound pods are preempted\rescheduled, should the constraints of gang still be effective in the process of resource reallocation?
 Because the initial purpose of gang is to require pods to be pulled up at the same time, if some pods have been pulled up, then the subsequent gang behavior is meaningless.
 Therefore, when `resourcequalified=true`, all subsequent resource allocations are no longer constrained by gang rules, and their performance is similar to ordinary pod.

-As mentioned above, `WaitTime` is the max wait time since first pod comes to permit stage. if `WaitTime` is timeout, scheduler will roll back all assumed pods, update each pod's annotation with `koordinater.io.gang/timeout=true`, and won'y schedule these pods anymore.
+As mentioned above, `WaitTime` is the max wait time since first pod comes to permit stage. if `WaitTime` is timeout, scheduler will roll back all assumed pods, update each pod's annotation with `koordinater.io.gang/timeout=true`, and won't schedule these pods anymore.
 User should pay attention to this status and delete pods timely.

 ```go
 type Gang struct {